node-lightning/node-lightning/docs/transitions2/transition_4.1.md

 ## 4.1.
 Block connected [contains funding tx]

-The channel acceptor (fundee) must validate the channel creator constructed the funding transaction in an agreed upon manner.
+When a block connects containing the funding transaction, the channel acceptor (fundee) must validate the funder constructed the funding transaction in an agreed upon manner.
 This includes validating that the outpoint spends to the correct script and that the funding amount is correct.
 If the creator fails to construct the funding transaction correctly, the acceptor (fundee) will fail the channel.

 For both the funder and fundee, we want to store the confirmation depth and calculate the ready depth once we see a valid confirmed funding transaction.